aisha-x/THM/Challenges/OhSINT/OhSINT.md

 of the Wi-Fi network using this website [Wigle.net](https://wigle.net/)

-in wigle.net page in the BSSID secion paste his Bssid and hit filter
+in wigle.net page in the BSSID section paste his Bssid and hit filter

-scroll around on the map till you find a purple circle locate in London
+scroll around on the map till you find a purple circle located in London
 ![Alt](https://github.com/aisha-x/THM/blob/main/Challenges/OhSINT/Screenshot_2025-03-14_11_24_25.png)

 Ans: ***London***